luuj/luuj.github.io/_pages/currentprojects.md

 To learn the workflow of developing an Android mobile game, I recreated this flash game using assets from the original.
 I coded up the algorithm that enforces the game's rules, set up a point scoring system based on how many blocks were destroyed, and included a timer that limits how much time players had to complete each level.
 Levels were randomly generated and made to get increasingly harder.
 Check out the <a href="https://github.com/luuj/Destructo-Block">game here</a>.

 #### Polar Deep Web Crawler
-The deep web is often associated with criminal activity.
-Furthermore, it is difficult to access the deep web unless you are explicitly looking.
-However, the deep web also holds a plethora of research information that cannot be easily accessed.
+The deep web is often associated with criminal activity and is difficult to access unless you are explicitly searching.
+However, the deep web holds a plethora of information that can be used for research.

 Our goal with this project was to create a search engine that researchers can easily use to scour the deep web for polar-related information.
-Furthermore, we developed many visualization tools using D3 that are integrated within the search engine to simplify the results.
+We also developed many visualization tools using D3 that are integrated within the search engine to simplify the results.
 Check out the <a href="http://irds.usc.edu/polar.usc.edu/">website</a> and the <a href="https://github.com/USCDataScience/polar.usc.edu">codebase here</a>.

 #### Google Web Crawler
 Google is the most used search engine in the world.
 I wanted to better understand how the search engine crawled through websites, which motivated this project.